bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

         &= \sum_{i=1}^N \sum_{k=1}^K p(z_i=k|\mathcal{D}, \theta^{t-1}) \log[p(z_i=k | \theta) p(x_i | z_i=k, \theta)]
         \tag{9}

-Notice that the expectation is only performed oved the indicator function, while the probability statements in the log are readily evaluated to functions of *only* the parameters.
+Notice that the expectation is only performed over the indicator function, while the probability statements in the log are readily evaluated to functions of *only* the parameters.